Traubert/UD_Akkadian-RIAO/index.md

 ### Tags

 * In [RIAO](../treebanks/akk_RIAO/index.html), 13 universal tags have been used.
-* The tags AUX, INTJ, PUNCT, SYM were not used.
 * The tags [AUX](...), [INTJ](...), [PUNCT](...), [SYM](...) are not used.
 * The words tagged [PART](...) are the emphatic *lū*, the quotation particle *mā*, the clitics *ma* and *ni*, and the negation particles *lā* and *ul*.